lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

       b_{C_{12}} = \color{red}{\iint_{f_{23}}\vec{J}^{T,D}_{f_{23}} \cdot \vec{S}_{f_{23}}} + \iint_{f_{24}}\vec{J}^{T,D}_{f_{24}} \cdot \vec{S}_{f_{24}} + \iint_{f_{21}}\vec{J}^{T,D}_{f_{21}} \cdot \vec{S}_{f_{21}}  + \iint_{f_{5}}\vec{J}^{T,D}_{f_{5}} \cdot \vec{S}_{f_{5}}

+   Whether these fluxes add or remove energy from the control volume depends on the directions of the surface normals, which by convention all point out of the control volue.

    4.1 Considering face :math:`f_{23}`, calculate the first term on the right hand side of the :eq:`eq:fvm_surface_sum_expand` (we have to introduce the **first approximation** at this step).
 Using a Gaussian quadrature the integral at the face :math:`f_{23}`, for example, becomes,